From Interpretability to Performance: Optimizing Retrieval Heads for Long-Context Language Models: Conclusion

 \section{Conclusion}

-This work examines how mechanistic interpretability can facilitate model development in the context of long-term context processing.
-By collecting contrastive response pairs through selective deactivation of retrieval heads, we develop an approach that enhances long-context capabilities while maintaining general capabilities.
-Experiments on Llama-3.1, Qwen3, and Olmo-3 reveal that effectiveness correlates with retrieval head organization: concentrated patterns (Llama-3.1) enable strong improvements, while distributed patterns (Olmo-3) show limited gains.
-This model-dependent behavior validates the existence and functional importance of retrieval heads from the perspective of model development.
+This work explores how mechanistic interpretability can facilitate model development in the context of long-term context processing.
+By collecting contrastive response pairs through selective deactivation of retrieval heads, we develop RetMask, an approach that enhances long-context capabilities without compromising general capabilities.
+Experiments on four models across three families demonstrate consistent improvements, with gains correlating with the sparsity of the retrieval score distribution: Models with sparser distributions achieve stronger gains, while those with less sparse distributions show more modest improvements.
+This systematic relationship between retrieval head sparsity and training effectiveness reconfirms the functional importance of retrieval heads and demonstrates that mechanistic insights can be transformed into tangible performance improvements.

 Future work includes investigating scaling to larger models, developing a theoretical understanding of the underlying mechanisms, and extending this approach to other specialized components.